US Taxpayers who Utilize Foreign Tax Exclusions can Reduce Double Taxation

 If you believe that you may qualify for the foreign income exclusion, you must make an election for them when you file.
 The election you must make is contained on either Form 2555 or Form 2555-EZ.
 An exclusion for employer-provided meals and lodging may be made sans an election.
 Also essential to note is if you choose to make an election, unless revoked, it will apply to all subsequent taxable years.

 Rely on our tax exclusion experience

 At US Tax Help, CPA Ted Kleinman can help hard-working US taxpayers who are living oversea minimize the amount of double taxation that is owed.
 Ted Kleinman is experienced handling foreign tax issues including FBAR, reporting requirements, and other aspects of tax compliance.
-To schedule a consultation regarding your tax issues with an experienced CPA, call (541) 923-0903 or contact us online.
+To schedule a consultation regarding your tax issues with an experienced CPA, schedule an appointment or contact us online.